Montvale, New Jersey: Public transportation

 Montvale is served by NJ Transit at the Montvale train station, located at the intersection of Kinderkamack Road and Grand Avenue.
 The station offers service on the Pascack Valley Line, which runs north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to New Jersey Transit one-stop service to New York Penn Station and to other NJ Transit rail service.
 Connections are available at the Hoboken Terminal to other New Jersey Transit rail lines, the PATH train at the Hoboken PATH station, New York Waterways ferry service to the World Financial Center and other destinations and Hudson-Bergen Light Rail service.

 Rockland Coaches provides service on routes 11, 45, and 47/49 to the Port Authority Bus Terminal in Midtown Manhattan.

 Entertainment

-Montvale formerly had a roller skating rink called The Rink.
-It closed in 2007 and was a replaced by a condominium complex.
+Montvale had a roller skating rink called The Rink.
+It closed in 2007 and was replaced by a condominium complex.

 Montvale Lanes includes 38 lanes of bowling.